pramesthias/p2-myResto-server/README.md

 > Tuliskan API Docs kamu di sini

 # My First Server App
-My Assets App is an application to manage your assets.
+My First Server App is an application to __.
 This app has :
 * RESTful endpoint for asset's CRUD operation
 * JSON formatted response